Tobi208/KookingKonni/README.md

 * More sophisticated search mechanism (currently only inclusive)

-* Custom sorting of results and comments (currently only oldest/newest first)

 * Tagging users in comments (currently none)

 * Support different database technologies (currently only sqlite)